-Neo-tropical/Island inspired designs with a funky, free hand, loose, bright, and bold style.
-These elements are translated onto illustrations, paintings, patterns, graphics, and design.
+Influenced by free form, natural elements & wabi-sabi Neo-tropical/Island inspired designs with a funky, free hand, loose, bright, and bold style.
+These elements are translated onto illustrations, paintings, patterns, graphics, fashion, and design.

-Each design is made with hand mixed colors and hand drawn.
+Every piece is made with hand mixed colors and are hand drawn/made and composed in various styles.
 Featuring a signature palette of bright and warm shades and contrasting hues.

 Once the concept of the gif was complete, I took the idea of a yin yang and started dissecting these basic elements to be used in 2 parts.